Acura Type S concept previews a sporty next-generation TLX

-Acura has had problems selling its cars this year.
+Acura has had problems selling its sedans in recent years.
+Sedan sales were down 38.6 percent from 2015 to 2018, according to data from Automotive News.
 Perhaps buyers don't think they represent true luxury, or maybe the designs are too generic.
 It also doesn't help that the market has swung significantly toward crossovers.

 Whatever the reason, maybe an injection of style and performance can help.
 The Acura Type S Concept that the brand revealed Tuesday could mean more car sales for Acura in the future.